Skip to Content

 Conclusion

-With this easy to follow guide, we hope you now understand why Netflix keeps logging you out, and that you were able to fix this issue on your device, whether it’s a PC, mobile, or smart TV.
+With this easy-to-follow guide, we hope you now understand why Netflix keeps logging you out and that you were able to fix this issue on your device, whether it’s a PC, mobile, or smart TV.

-If, however, this issue still persists even after you’ve tried every method provided in this guide, we recommend you contact Netflix directly as there may be an underlying issue with your application.
+If, however, this issue still persists even after you’ve tried every method provided in this guide, we recommend you contact Netflix directly, as there may be an underlying issue with your application.

 You can utilize their online chat feature, or you can call them on 007-803-321-2130 (keep in mind international call rates).